Where to find the best street art in Montreal?

 Near Plaza Saint-Hubert, you will also find a lot of the graffiti.
 In my opinion, you will find the best ones near the Beaubien Metro.

 While you are enjoying this part of the city, I would recommend trying some of the micro-breweries (Isle de Garde is my favourite), Rosemont has become a hub of craft beer in recent years.
 Click here for a curated list of the best craft beer bars in Montreal by me.
-Or here for a complete list of all the Microbreweries and Craft Beer Bars in the Montreal.
+Or here for a complete list of all the Microbreweries and Craft Beer Bars in the city.

 Most of the artist sign their work, if you like their work, I would suggest to check out their sites to find out more!
 Its thanks to the initiative of MU Montreal, that we have these beautiful street art, the aim of the organisation is to make Montreal an open air museum.
 For a complete list of all the artwork in the city check out their site!